Have you ever read about the concept of “finding flow”?

 I’m not saying these points are easy to accomplish.
 But they’re certainly something we can work on within ourselves.

-So my challenge to you for this final month of 2020 is to see how you can start to find your flow.
+So my challenge to you now is to see how you can start to find your flow.

 Just don’t be too hard on yourself if you don’t get there right away. 😉